The stellar halo in Local Group Hestia simulations II. The accreted component: Action space ( ) and orbital analysis

-To summarize, the actions space analysis of the HESTIA galaxies does not allow us to isolate accreted stars from the in-situ in $(J_r,J_z)$, \JJtot and \sJrJp coordinates.
+To summarize, the action space analysis of the HESTIA galaxies does not allow us to isolate accreted stars from the in situ in $(J_r,J_z)$, \JJtot and \sJrJp coordinates.
 However, some action ranges can be used to capture the accreted stellar populations.
-Different mergers debris show some systematic differences in the above-mentioned coordinates despite a substantial overlap with each other.
-Since the dwarf galaxies are isolated substructures in the actions space, the overlap between accreted populations suggests that the gravitational potential of the HESTIA galaxies grows non-adiabatically and/or dynamical friction significantly affects the trajectories of stars in the merger debris.
+Different mergers debris show some systematic differences in the above-mentioned coordinates, despite the substantial overlap with each other.
+Since the dwarf galaxies are isolated substructures in the action space, the overlap between accreted populations suggests that the gravitational potential of the HESTIA galaxies grows non-adiabatically and/or dynamical friction significantly affects the trajectories of stars in the merger debris.
 Nevertheless, we suggest that some information from the actions still can be used to identify the merger debris.